-In most cases, if a member contacts the service center for assistance, hospitals will not require the member to pay for covered inpatient services, except for the cost-share amounts/deductibles, coinsurance, etc. In such cases, the hospital will submit the claims to the service center to begin claims processing.
-However, if a member pays in full at the time of service, he/she must submit a claim to receive reimbursement for covered healthcare services.
-A member must contact Capital to obtain precertification for nonemergency inpatient services.
+In most cases, if you contact the service center for assistance, hospitals will not require you to pay for covered inpatient services, except for the cost-sharing amounts (deductibles, coinsurance, etc.).
+In such cases, the hospital will submit the claims to the service center to begin claims processing.

+However, if you pay in full at the time of service, you must submit a claim to receive reimbursement for covered healthcare services.
+You must contact us to obtain precertification for nonemergency inpatient services.